auth0/docs/articles/protocols/saml/adfs.md

 ---
-description: How to Set up an Auth0 SAML Connection Against AD FS
+description: How to Set up an Auth0 SAML Connection Against ADFS
 toc: true
 topics:
   - saml